opengeos/segment-geospatial/README.md

 ## Acknowledgements

-This package was made possible by the following open source projects.
+This project is supported by Amazon Web Services ([AWS](https://aws.amazon.com/)).
+In addition, this package was made possible by the following open source projects.
 Credit goes to the developers of these projects.

 -   [segment-anything](https://github.com/facebookresearch/segment-anything)
 -   [segment-anything-eo](https://github.com/aliaksandr960/segment-anything-eo)